A Guide To PFAS Treatment In Drinking Water

 Activated Carbon

 Activated carbon filtration, in both granular (GAC) and powdered (PAC) forms, is the most studied and widely used treatment technology for removing PFAS from drinking water.
 GAC can be up to 100% effective at eliminating longer-chain PFAS like PFOA and PFOS, depending on factors like the type of carbon, flow rate, and presence of other contaminants.
-Shorter-chain PFAS like PFBS and PFBA do not adsorb as well onto activated carbon, resulting in earlier "breakthrough" and the need for more frequent carbon replacement or regeneration.
+Shorter-chain PFAS like PFBS and PFBA do not adsorb as well onto activated carbon, resulting in earlier "breakthroughs" and the need for more frequent carbon replacement or regeneration.

 Mechanism Of PFAS Adsorption

-• Influence Of PFAS Chain Length: Longer-chain PFAS like PFOA and PFOS are better adsorbed by activated carbon than shorter-chain PFAS like PFBA and PFPeA.
+• Influence of PFAS chain length: Longer-chain PFAS like PFOA and PFOS are better adsorbed by activated carbon than shorter-chain PFAS like PFBA and PFPeA.
 This is due to the decreasing polarity of PFAS compounds as the carbon chain length increases, leading to stronger adsorption interactions with the carbon surface.

-• Adsorption Capacity: The adsorption capacity of activated carbon for PFAS increases with chain length, as evidenced by higher Freundlich adsorption coefficients (KF) and lower Freundlich exponents (n).
+• Adsorption capacity: The adsorption capacity of activated carbon for PFAS increases with chain length, as evidenced by higher Freundlich adsorption coefficients (KF) and lower Freundlich exponents (n).
 This means longer-chain PFAS can be adsorbed to a greater extent before the carbon becomes saturated.

-• Breakthrough Behavior: Shorter-chain PFAS, like PFBA, exhibits earlier breakthroughs in GAC filters, meaning the carbon becomes saturated more quickly and requires more frequent replacement or regeneration.
+• Breakthrough behavior: Shorter-chain PFAS, like PFBA, exhibits earlier breakthroughs in GAC filters, meaning the carbon becomes saturated more quickly and requires more frequent replacement or regeneration.
 In contrast, longer-chain PFAS like PFOA can be effectively removed by GAC for a longer period before a breakthrough occurs.

 GAC Filtration Process